 This is one of the reasons we started this sub-project.

-Another reason is that we worked with Sun a few years ago to draw a new version of JNDI, an aborted effort, sadly.
-We also have been contacted by the OpenLDAP team as they wanted to know if we were ready to maintain jLDAP, as it needed some patches, and as they didn't have enough workforce to do so.
-Last, not least, OpenDS team is also interested to see if we can avoid duplication of efforts, as they are also defining an LDAP API.
+Another reason is that we worked with Sun*a few years ago (2006) to draw a new version of JNDI, an aborted effort, sadly.
+We also have been contacted by the OpenLDAP team as they wanted to know if we were ready to maintain jLDAP, as it needed some patches, and as they didn’t have enough workforce to do so.
+Last, not least, OpenDS team was also interested to see if we can avoid duplication of efforts, as they were also defining an LDAP API.
 Both OpenDS and ApacheDS teams collaborated, as proven by this talk given during the 2009 Ldap Conference in Portland.